VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 Alright, so after seeing this I went out and got a [CO2 meter](https://www.co2meter.com/collections/desktop/products/co2mini-co2-indoor-air-quality-monitor).
 I watched it get above **2000ppm** regularly.
 I took steps to lower it and now, honestly, I do feel better.

+This requires two things to fix:

+1. Better indoor ventilation
+2. A Carbon tax and other restrictions that scientists and economists have been telling governments for decades that they need to be doing before we lose entire ecosystems, our entire world becomes inhospitable to life as we know it, more cities have [air that is literally toxic](https://www.bbc.com/news/world-asia-india-50280390), and things just generally go to shit.

+Coming back around to 'How is this relevant to how we interact with computers'?

+Well, I imagine you like to breathe while at your desk, and I also assume that you're using a device that uses electricity to read this, and that device is very likely *not* powered by renewable energy.

 ## Finding Information Sucks

 ## Transferring Information Sucks

 ### Networking Sucks

+* Everything is centralized
+* ipv4 is broken
+  * ipv6 is worse
+* ISPs are evil
+* nothing is secure
+* nothing is persistent (saved local copies)
+*

 ### Transferring Your Profile Sucks